2021 Field Season: TBD

 Interested students should apply for the AIA and CAMWS Field School Scholarships

-The Santa Susana Archaeological Project is seeking qualified applicants for its second season of fieldwork at the site of Santa Susana in the Alentejo region of Portugal.
+The Santa Susana Archaeological Project is seeking qualified applicants for its next season of fieldwork at the site of Santa Susana in the Alentejo region of Portugal.

-This site, never systematically excavated, holds a villa complex important to our understanding of the processes of colonization and settlement in this corner of the Roman Empire.
-Preliminary work at the site suggests a rich artifact assemblage dating from the 1st century C.E. through the 5th century C.E.
-In our first season, an intensive survey combined with initial excavation in the pars urbana led to promising results, emphasizing the critical need for continued investigation and interpretation of the site.
+This site, never before systematically excavated, holds a villa complex important to our understanding of the processes of colonization and settlement in this corner of the Roman Empire.
+Our work at the site has revealed a rich artifact assemblage dating from the 1st century C.E. through the 6th century C.E.
+In our first seven seasons, an intensive survey combined with initial excavation in the pars urbana led to promising results, emphasizing the critical need for continued investigation, conservation, and interpretation of the site.